ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 ```
 {: screen}

-## Increase boot volume capacity with the API
+## Increasing boot volume capacity with the API
 {: #increase-vpc-volumes-api}
 {: api}

-### Increase boot volume capacity when you create an instance with the API
+### Increasing boot volume capacity when you create an instance with the API
 {: #expand-new-boot-vol-api}

 When you create an instance by making a `POST \instances` request, you can specify larger boot volume capacity for any of these contexts: when you create the instance from an image, a source boot volume, or an instance template.
 Specify a boot volume name and capacity in the `boot-volume-attachment` property.
 The capacity for the boot volume must be at least the image's minimum provisioned size, which is the default if you don't specify capacity.